Esri/arcgis-maps-sdk-java-samples/map/apply-scheduled-updates-to-preplanned-map-area/README.md

 ## How to use the sample

 Start the app.
-It will display an offline map, check for available updates, and show an alert with update availability and size.
-Confirm to apply the updates to the local offline map and show the results.
+It will apply a scheduled update to a preplanned map area and show a confirmation on success.

 ## How it works

 1. Create an `OfflineMapSyncTask` with your offline map.
-2. If desired, get `OfflineMapUpdatesInfo` from the task to check for update availability or update size.
 3. Get a set of default `OfflineMapSyncParameters` for the task.
 4. Set the parameters to download all available updates.
 5. Use the parameters to create an `OfflineMapSyncJob`.